 Do you prefer to eat when no one else can see?
 If so, your self-esteem may be suffering.
-Answer the following eight questions to find out if you have secretive eating behaviors and learn what you should do about it.
+Answer the following eight questions to find out if you have secretive eating behaviours and learn what you should do about it.

 It’s lunchtime, and your co-workers want to check out a new sushi restaurant.
 When they ask you to join them, you: